 Students are expected to come to class prepared to work on a problem and to dedicate a number of working hours at home.
 Both class work and homework are taken into consideration when assignment deadlines are given.
-Due to limited enrollment and due to its nature, this course meets at the same time as Sculpture I and the "sculpture" calendar is in effect.
+Due to limited enrollment and due to its nature, this course meets at the same time as Sculpture I. The student will conceive, plan, and create a minimum of four sculptures of an advanced nature.
+Each student will work independently and will have weekly meetings with the professor during class or outside of class to discuss the approach, and the progress of his/her sculpture.